 - Gas market changes could hurt BP as well as Gazprom

-- Scientists under scrutiny at ‘climategate’ hearing
+- Scientific process scrutinised at UK Parliamentary ‘climategate’ hearing

 - China coal *alert*